nahumj/CSE-431/syllabus.md

 ## Exams

 There will be two exams (a midterm and a final).
 One week before each exam, we will provide a detailed scoring guide and description of the possible questions so that you will know exactly what to expect.
-Exams will consist of a 15 minute conversation via Zoom with the instructor or a TA.
+Exams will consist of a ~20 minute conversation via Zoom with the instructor or a TA.
 We know this exam format may be new to many of you, but given the remote format of the course we think it is the best option (for those of you hoping to get a software development job in industry, it will also be good practice for technical interviews).
-Our goal is to do everything we can to minimize the stress associated with this exam format - note that each exam only accounts for 10% of your final grade.
-That said, note that if you fail an exam we may schedule a follow-up in which we audit some of your homework solutions to ensure that they are your own work.
+Our goal is to do everything we can to minimize the stress associated with this exam format - note that each exam only accounts for less than 20% of your final grade.

 ## Grading